 Table 17 lists the schools that are in construction in the current school year.
-The schools remain listed until the
+The schools remain listed until the anticipated completion of the project.
+Construction projects include:

 - Renovation of the existing school building.
 A renovation can result in an increase or decrease of design capacity due to restructuring of uses to provide efficient instructional spaces per the educational specifications. - Replacement of modular building with a permanent structure that adjoins the existing school building.
 This type of renovation can result in an increase or decrease in design capacity due to restructuring of uses to provide efficient instructional spaces per the educational specifications. - Permanent and adjoining building addition with minor modification to the existing building.
 Additions typically result in an increase in design capacity of a school. - Modular building addition on a school site.
 This addition typically results in an increase of design capacity of a school.